Babagilo/Daon-identityX-FR-node/README.md

 - Copy the jar file into the <am-deployed-dir>/WEB-INF/lib directory
 - Restart the web container
--The nodes will then appear in the authentication trees components palette.
+- The nodes will then appear in the authentication trees components palette.

 ## USING THE NODES IN YOUR TREE ##